weaviate/st-weaviate-connection/README.md

 ## 📚 Documentation

-All connector functionality can be found in the [`connection.py`](./st_weaviate_connection/connection.py) python file.
+All connection functionality can be found in the [`connection.py`](./st_weaviate_connection/connection.py) python file.
 Documentation about `st.connection` can be found [here](https://docs.streamlit.io/library/api-reference/connections/st.experimental_connection).

 ## Demo app(s)

 ### Movie Magic

-*🎬🍿 Movie Magic* is a simple, but fun movie recommendation app built with Streamlit and Weaviate, using `st-weaviate-connection` Weaviate connector.
+*🎬🍿 Movie Magic* is a simple, but fun movie recommendation app built with Streamlit and Weaviate, using `st-weaviate-connection` Weaviate connection.

 The app allows users to search for movies based on search terms using hybrid, semantic, and keyword search options.
 Then, the app provides recommendations based on the viewing occasion.